MatthewMarmalade/e-prelude-pages/docs/index.md

 `*EdPrelude> :type length`
 You should get back the following:
 `length :: [a] -> Integer`
+Demonstrating that you are using EdPrelude's definition of the length function compared to Prelude's.

 ### Uninstalling
 If you ever want to uninstall EPrelude, you can navigate to the same file (or re-download it if you've deleted it) and run the command below: